igroff/executable-buildpack/README.md

 #### Really?

 Yup, that's all there is to it.
-So let's say you have a repository in called 'echo' in your home directory, if you can do this
+So let's say you have a repository called echo in your home directory, if you can do this

       15:14:20 ~